cs203t10-ryverbank/ryver-api/README.md

 ## ryver-registry

 Ryver Registry is the service registry for the entire system.
 It is built on top of [Netflix Eureka](https://github.com/Netflix/eureka), with the main purpose of **coordinating all other microservices**.
+Ryver Registry keeps track of all microservices registered in the system, and allows different microservices to communicate to each other without hard-coding any host addresses or port numbers.

+> Without the Ryver Registry service, all other services will not be able to coordinate with each other.

 Ryver Registry runs on the standard Eureka port of `8761`.
 To view a dashboard of all running services, visit the [dashboard](http://localhost:8761/) in your browser.

-Without the Ryver Registry service, all other services will not be able to coordinate with each other.

 ### Registering a client